 To add a view

-In Admin Center, click the Workspaces icon () in the sidebar, then select Agent workspace > Views.
+In Admin Center, click Workspaces in the sidebar, then select Agent tools > Views.

 Step 5: Create macros for consistent, canned responses

 Embed macros within tickets to help agents save time, automatically fill-in ticket fields, and provide consistent, thorough, and error-free responses.
 Macros are a predefined set of actions that agents apply to a ticket with one click.

 Create macros for support requests that can be answered with a single, standard response.
 This saves your agents the time and effort of crafting a separate response to each customer with the same issue.
 Macros are more than just canned-replies to FAQs, they can provide placeholders like the customer's name and can update other ticket properties, like the type, group, and status.

 Plan and create macros so your agents can reply to common requests with a click of a button instead of typing out the same replies over and over again.
 Common macros include: